mjmor/greenearth-ingex/index/README.md

 This job:
 - Waits for Elasticsearch to be ready
 - Creates `es_service_role` with index template and posts index permissions
-- Creates `es-service-user` with the role
+- Creates the service user (using credentials from `es-service-user-secret`) with the role
-- Stores credentials in `es-service-user-secret` Kubernetes secret

 Monitor the job:
 ```bash